a2504/OShell/README.txt

-should work in dev branch
+should change in own branch, branched from dev.

+to run, execute the following commands: make
+./shell